hazer-hazer/JON/README.md

 JON (Jacy Object Notation) is an alternative for JSON used by *Jacy* programming language.

+> Note: JON grammar for different IDEs are inside Jacy packages for IDEs.

 Example:
 ```yaml
 // JON Supports C-style comments